michaeldelali/RecallWeave/docs/MEMORY.md

   expired records, and re‑weaves the survivors into a fresh log starting from GENESIS.
 Ids and `created_at` are preserved, so the materialized live set is identical before and after.
-Compaction is the *only* operation that rewrites
+Compaction is the *only* operation that rewrites history; it is written atomically (temp file + rename).

+---

+## 4. The memory‑pack export format

+`export` produces a single, self‑describing JSON document (`format:
+"recallweave-pack"`, `format_version: 1`).
+It contains only the **live** memories plus derived statistics, the detected conflicts, and the integrity head.
+It does **not** contain the log or the hash chain — viewers never need to understand chaining.
+Fields: